 Please note that unlike most festivals in Cusco, Inti Raymi has actually been restored as a tourist festival.

-Also note that Inti Raymi is the height of the tourist season in Peru, with all hotels and facilities will be very full.
+Also note that Inti Raymi falls at the height of the tourist season in Peru, and all hotels and facilities will be very full.
 You should book well in advance to ensure you get a reservation.
 Also note that most top end hotels increase their prices by 15% – 30% during this week.

 Feria Agropecuaria Huancaro – 18 to 30 June